Stay up to date with notifications from The Independent

 Help build a safe house for survivors of domestic abuse with The Independent and Refuge’s Brick By Brick campaign

 A barrister since 1987, he served as the DPP between 2008 and 2013, a role which saw him prosecute the most serious criminal cases across Great Britain.
-Jonathan Vass was jailed for life after admitting that he murdered Mis Clough in 2010.
+Jonathan Vass was jailed for life after admitting that he murdered Ms Clough in 2010.

-"I sat down with individuals who had been subjected to domestic violence.
-I listened and listened hard to what they had been through.
+“I sat down with individuals who had been subjected to domestic violence.
+I listened, and listened hard to what they had been through.
 It had a profound impact on me.
-I've continued those conversations for 15 years, as a lawyer, as a prosecutor, and as a politician."
+I’ve continued those conversations for 15 years – as a lawyer, as a prosecutor, and as a politician.”

-The prime minister said the firsthand experience of hearing from survivors shaped his stance on domestic abuse.
+The prime minister said the first-hand experience of hearing from survivors shaped his stance on domestic abuse.

 He added: “Very many women and girls didn’t feel that they could come forward to report what had happened to them.
 About 90 per cent didn’t have the confidence in the system to come forward, and that’s the reason this campaign is so important.